 If you wish to do simple tile edits, YY-CHR can be a solution.
 There is a .NET version and a C++ version.
-I personally go with the C++ one; it is older, but it has more features that have not yet been ported to the .NET version.
+I personally go with the C++ one, it is older but has more features that were not all ported (yet) in the .NET version.
 The image shown here is from the C++ version.

 Character sprite are located at \$D50000 (\$D50200 with header).
 You can either enter that address (as \$150000 or \$150200 if header present) or scroll until you see the GFX tiles.
-Note that you need to set the graphic format to 4bpp SNES.
+Note that you need to set to 4bpp SNES the graphic format.

-If you want the right colors (i.e., the right palette), you can import the FF6 NPC Palettes in YY-CHR by going to $Palette \rightarrow Open\ Palette\ (.pal)$.
-This make editing a lot easier, but it is not mandatory.
-The palette shown in YY-CHR is not the one used by the game, and the GFX is not modified by this step since it uses a palette (see section 2).
+If you want the right colors, i.e. the right palette, you can import the FF6 NPC Palettes that you can import in YY-CHR by going to Palette \rightarrow Open Palette (.pal).
+This make editing a lot easier but is not mandatory, as the palette shown in YY-CHR is not saved in game and the GFX is not modified by this step since it use a palette (see section 2).

-There are several different tile arrangements available.
-Since we are dealing with 16×24 sprites for characters, a more convenient way to view the tiles would be 16x24.
-If you had a 32×32 NPC sprite to edit, choosing 32×32 for the tile arrangement would make it easier to edit the tiles.
+There different tile arrangements available.
+Since we are dealing with 16×24 sprites poses for characters, a more convenient way to view the tiles would be 16x24.
+If you had a 32×32 NPC sprite to edit, choosing 32×32 as tile arrangement would help editing.
 As previously stated, other utilities are more useful than YY-CHR.
 FF3usME and FF3SpriteEd both have a tile editor (see here and here).
-FF3SE only allows sprite sheet editing, but it follows the same tile logic when saving the sprite to the ROM.
+FF3SE on the other side only allow only sprite sheet editing but follow the same tile logic as for saving the sprite in the ROM.

-Last update: 2019/02/12
+Last update: 2019/02/12 12:08

-To summarize this section, YY-CHR can help with basic tasks, but for complex sprite editing, FF3usME, FF3SpriteEd, and FF3SE are more convivial and allow a faster working pace.
+To summarize this section, YY-CHR can do some basic job but for complex sprite editing, FF3usME, FF3SpriteEd or FF3SE are a lot more convivial and allow a faster working pace.